Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications

 and it shows $t_{\xi}(\ionemin)=\trel(\ionemin)\xi^2$ in dependence of $\xi$.
-Since this scale increases with $\xi^2$, the horizontal grey line for the universal upper bound in Figure~\ref{fig:minimalneededtrel} becomes a curved line in Figure~\ref{fig:minimalneededtxi}, and the non-solid curved lines in Figure~\ref{fig:minimalneededtrel}, representing the part of the universal lower bound coming from the requirement $p_1\le \ac$, are becoming straight lines in Figure~\ref{fig:minimalneededtrel}.
-The universal lower bound for the pilot information (to achieve a power larger than $1-\beta$) is again represented by the maximum of the solid black curve and horizontal line corresponding to the respective $\ac$.
-One can see from this figure that with $\ac=0.05$ the minimum information for the pilot study must exceed $78\%\ (\approx 80\%)$ of the information $I_\delta$ required for a fixed size sample test with a power of $1-\beta$ at the true or a priori assumed alternative $\vartheta=\delta$.
-This indicates that $\ac=0.05$ may lead to rather large pilot studies and that a lager choice for $\ac$ would be more practical.
+Since this scale increases with $\xi^2$, the horizontal dotted-dashed line for the universal upper bound in Figure~\ref{minimumNeededBoth} (left) becomes a curved line in Figure~\ref{minimumNeededBoth} (right), and the non-solid curved lines in Figure~\ref{minimumNeededBoth} (left), representing the part of the universal lower bound coming from the requirement $p_1\le \ac$, are becoming straight lines in Figure~\ref{minimumNeededBoth} (left).
+The universal lower bound for the pilot information (to achieve a power larger than $1-\beta$) is again represented by the maximum of the decreasing solid curve and the horizontal line corresponding to the respective $\ac$.
+One can see from this figure that with $\ac=0.05$ the minimum information for the pilot study must exceed $78\%\ (\approx 80\%)$ of the information $I_\delta$ required for a fixed-size sample test with a power of $1-\beta$ at the true or a priori assumed alternative $\vartheta=\delta$.
+This indicates that $\ac=0.05$ may lead to rather large pilot studies and that a larger choice for $\ac$ would be more practical.
 Since the level $\ac=0.15$ leads to a universal lower bound below $I_\delta/2$ (more precisely, $44,94\%$ of $I_\delta$) and may still be considered an acceptable level for conditional registration, we will use this value in our further investigations.
-Recall that for our example fast-track procedure we have for $\delta=2$ that $I_{\delta}=1.96$ with corresponding per group sample size $n_{\delta}=105$.
-From Figure~\ref{fig:minimalneededtxi} for $\ac=0.15$ it follows that $0.45=t_{\xi}(\ionemin)=n_{1,\min}/n_{\delta}$.
+Recall that for our example fast-track procedure, we have for $\delta=2$ that $I_{\delta}=1.96$ with corresponding per group sample size $n_{\delta}=105$.
+From Figure~\ref{minimumNeededBoth} (right) for $\ac=0.15$ it follows that $0.45=t_{\xi}(\ionemin)=n_{1,\min}/n_{\delta}$.
 That means $n_{1,\min}=48\approx0.45\cdot n_{\delta}$ is now the minimum needed first-stage sample size per group and significantly smaller than $84$, which is the one needed if $\ac$ is not $0.15$ but $0.05$.